asatarin/testing-distributed-systems/README.md

 ### FoundationDB
 * ["Testing Distributed Systems w/ Deterministic Simulation" by Will Wilson](https://youtu.be/4fFDFbi3toc) — talk on FoundationDB simulation testing.
-Their architecture was built from the ground up to suppport fully deterministic simulation testing
+Their architecture was built from the ground up to support fully deterministic simulation testing
 * [Simulation and Testing](https://apple.github.io/foundationdb/testing.html) — public overview of FoundationDB simulation testing framework
-* [FoundationDB or: How I Learned to Stop Worrying and Trust the Database](https://youtu.be/OJb8A6h9jQQ) by Markus Pilman from Snowflake — updated talk on testing FoundationDB with determenistic simulation.
-Markus goes into details of what it takes to build determenistic simulation into a database.
+* [FoundationDB or: How I Learned to Stop Worrying and Trust the Database](https://youtu.be/OJb8A6h9jQQ) by Markus Pilman from Snowflake — updated talk on testing FoundationDB with deterministic simulation.
+Markus goes into details of what it takes to build deterministic simulation into a database.
 He mentions that it took two years to build a simulation framework before FoundationDB team started working on a database.
 * ["Buggify — Testing Distributed Systems with Deterministic Simulation"](https://transactional.blog/simulation/buggify.html) — [Alex
 Miller](https://www.linkedin.com/in/alexmillerdb/), one of developers at FoundationDB, describes BUGGIFY macros, which helps bias simulation tests towards doing dangerous and bug finding things.
 This is a good example of cooperation between testing efforts and production code.
 * ["FoundationDB: A Distributed Unbundled Transactional Key Value Store"](https://sigmodrecord.org/publications/sigmodRecord/2203/pdfs/08_fdb-zhou.pdf) — SIGMOD 2021 paper on FoundationDB has a very detailed section on simulation testing at FoundationDB with discussions on determinism, test oracles, fault injection and limitations.